abdulghani/blissful-ignorance/notes.md

 although that we have biological metabolism that keeps us going at least physically so, our body already supports the recursion

+but that's not your choice
+and symbolically you get to choose whether you want to support the recursion or not and that is free will